KTH/programmable-society/grading-criteria.md

 ## Demos (mandatory)

 The concept: Students prepare a demonstration involving Smart Contract technology, to be performed during the lecture.
-For example, a demo typically involves multiple virtual machines, likely deployed in the cloud.
+For example, a demo typically involves multiple virtual machines, likely deployed in the cloud (some resources [here](https://github.com/KTH/devops-course/issues/25)).
 A demonstration is scripted, prepared and lasts 6:30-7:30 minutes.

 |                                             | Yes | No |